Richmond Youth Media Program

 RYMP staff are currently hosting weekday sessions in the Richmond Media Lab, and Saturday sessions upstairs in the Richmond Arts Centre's Fabric Arts Studio.

 Anyone can refer youth (13-24 years) to the Richmond Youth Media Program, including youth themselves.
 References will be asked to complete a referral form and arrange a meeting with the Media Arts Specialist prior to joining the program, but youth can always drop in and check out the program without a referral.
-Completed referral forms can be emailed to email@example.com or dropped off to the Cultural Centre front desk.
+Completed referral forms can be emailed to firstname.lastname@example.org or dropped off to the Richmond Cultural Centre front desk.

 Richmond Addiction Services Society, supported by the Vancouver Coastal Health SMART Fund.